Union Mills railway station: Accidents

+1967

+The station was the site of a head-on collision between two trains, this largely being put down to the inexperience of the new operator of the railway, Lord Ailsa; No.10 G.H.
+Wood and No.5 Mona were damaged by the incident, the latter receiving buckled main frames.
+It was not until No.10 was withdrawn in 2017 that work commenced on rectifying the damage.

-Filming usage
+Filming Usage

+I See A Dark Stranger

-In 1946 the opening scenes of the film I See a Dark Stranger were filmed in and around the station which doubled for a station in Ireland; the scene saw one of the lead characters boarding a train here, being double-headed by locomotives No. 12 Hutchinson and No. 13 Kissack, both of which survive in service today.
-Other locations on the island were also used for filming.
-Other notable filming that took place here includes the work of renowned railway photographer Ivo Peters who visited the island to record its transport networks in 1961,1963,1968.
+In 1946 the opening scenes of the film I See a Dark Stranger were filmed in and around the station which doubled for a station in Ireland; the scene saw one of the lead characters boarding a train here, being double-headed by locomotives No.12 Hutchinson and No.13 Kissack, both of which survive in service today, with No.12 withdrawn for overhaul as at May 2024.
+The following scene shows a completely different train arriving at Dublin.
+Other locations on the island were also used for filming including the village itself, Castletown and the folk museum at Cregneash, all doubling for Ireland, despite the triskelion on the bank at the approach path being clearly visible in one scene.

+Ivo Peters

+Other notable filming that took place here includes the work of renowned railway photographer Ivo Peters who visited the island to record its transport networks in 1961, 1963 and 1968 and favoured this location for its picturesque backdrop of rhododendrons and other flora.

-Church services
+Church Services

 For many years an open air church service took place at the nearby Braddan Church, which was served by its own Sundays-only request stop.
 Heavy trains from Douglas served these enormously popular religious ceremonies until the final years of the railway, and trains would drop off their passengers at Kirk Braddan before carrying on to Union Mills so that locomotives could re-position to the opposite end of their trains before drawing forward to collect returning passengers.

-With twelve coach trains not unheard of for these services, this is one of the reasons the passing loop at the station is so long.
-The practice of dedicated church trains was still carried out until the summer of 1968 which proved to be the Peel Line's final year of operation.
+With trains of twelve bogie carriage not uncommon on these services as well as supplemental services by the diesel raicars, this is one of the reasons the passing loop at the station was so long.
+The practice of dedicated church trains was still carried out until the summer of 1968 which proved to be the Peel Line's final year of operation, with buses taking over from the following year.

+Displays

 Rail Trail

 In 1990 the Douglas-Peel trackbed was designated as the Rail Trail and much work undertaken to improve the station underfoot.
 It was at this time that the breakdown crane belonging to the railway was placed on permanent display at the station, and a section of track installed for it to sit on; the crane had been built by the Birmingham-based company of Richard C. Gibbins and delivered new to the railway in 1893, being stored at various locations prior to its removal to Union Mills in 1991 where it still remains today.